alleyesonme21/pierre-bakery/README.md

 * Input: 6
 * Output: $10

+_The program calculates number of 3 pastries a user  enter and display the price_

+* Input: 7
+* Output: $35

 _If a user enter a number of 1 bread and a 3 pastries the program display_